Vincent-Design-Inc/WordPress-GitHub-Startup-Script/README.md

 ### 2023-10-20
 #### Added
 - Added step to update `bud.config.js` with the new theme folder as the public path (`app.setPublicPath`)
+- Added standalone script to install plugins.
+This will eventually end up in the spinup script

 #### Changed
 #### Fixed